ivokusi/python-project-script/README.md

 ## Overview

-This project is meant to remove the repetitive step involved in creating a new Python project.
+This project is meant to remove the repetitive steps involved in creating a new Python project.
 This includes

 - creating a virtual enviornment
 - creating .env and .gitignore files